 Everyone Went to School Together: He and Shinya went to high school together and became best friends.
 When Ginoza told him his future plans on becoming an Inspector, Kougami quickly decided to also become an Inspector.

-Generation Xerox: He is an Inspector descending into distrust of the justice system for which he works.
-It reflects on his rapidly-rising Crime Coefficient.
-Masaoka suffers from more or less the same experience.
-Episode 21 hammers the point home as Ginoza lost his left arm.
-Masaoka's mechanical arm is his left.
-Also at the end, he becomes an Enforcer.
+Generation Xerox: He is an Inspector descending into distrust of the justice system for which he works, which is reflected in his rapidly-rising Crime Coefficient.
+Masaoka suffered from more or less the same experience in the past, which is how he became an Enforcer, a fate his son eventually shares.
+Episode 21 hammers the point home: Masaoka's mechanical arm is his left, the same arm which Ginoza loses.

 The Glasses Gotta Go: He doesn't wear them anymore when he got demoted as an Enforcer.
 Akane lampshades this by asking if he wears them just for decorative purposes.